Financial-Times/serverless-plugin-healthcheck/README.md

 ## How it works

 Healthcheck solves *heart beat* by creating one schedule event lambda that invokes all the service lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to report their status.
+In aditional, it creates a new endpoint (named __health by default) which can be called to provide a json summary of the current status of each healthcheck.

 ## Setup

 Install via npm in the root of your Serverless service:
 ```
 npm install serverless-plugin-healthcheck --save-dev
 ```